Sauropodomorpha: Body size

 Sauropods reached a variety of different body proportions, so the "largest" individual species will vary based on the measurement concerned.
 The longest known sauropod was probably Supersaurus, which may have exceeded 40 m in length.
 The tallest sauropodomorph was probably Sauroposeidon, which had a relatively erect posture and may have been able to reach a height of between 16.5–18 m.
 The longest neck of any sauropod known from complete remains is that of Xinjiangtitan, which had a neck 14.9 m meters long.
 Very large isolated cervical vertebrae from taxa like Hudiesaurus and Mamenchisaurus have been found, but the incompleteness of these remains makes it difficult to assess the total length of their necks.
-The most massive sauropodomorph known from relatively complete remains is generally accepted to be Argentinosaurus, which may have exceeded 70 tons in weight.
+The most massive sauropodomorph known from relatively complete remains is generally accepted to be Argentinosaurus, which may have exceeded 70 tons in mass.

 The smallest sauropodomorphs were the oldest and earliest-diverging taxa.
-Genera like Pampadromaeus and Eoraptor may have been 1.5 m long or shorter and weighed as little as 10 kg.
+Genera like Pampadromaeus and Eoraptor may have been 1.5 m long or shorter and had mass as little as 10 kg.
 Sauropods were generally much larger, but several sauropods are believed to have been examples of insular dwarfism.
-Magyarosaurus, Europasaurus, and Petrustitan are the smallest sauropods known from adult remains; they were between 3-5 m long and weighed less than a ton.
+Magyarosaurus, Europasaurus, and Petrustitan are the smallest sauropods known from adult remains; they were between 3-5 m long and had mass less than a ton.
 Other small sauropods existed throughout the Mesozoic including Haplocanthosaurus, Bonatitan, and Ohmdenosaurus, which were each between 1-2 tons.